ParkMD7/react-fundamentals/README.md

-# React Components and State Design

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Purpose

+- Practice creating simple and more complex React components to practice state design process
+- Gain experience with React Hooks (useState, useEffect, useRef, useReducer (w/ and w/out Immer) && custom hooks)
-Practicing with React components for mastering state design & play around with Tailwind
+- Play around with Tailwind CSS

 ## How to run this repo